IBM-Bluemix-Docs/mobile/ms-readyapps-overview.md

 # Ready Apps
 {: #readyapps-overview}

 Ready Apps is a suite of Mobile apps which IBM has open sourced that allow developers to accelerate their process in getting up and running with IBM Cloud services.
 These Ready apps solve a innovative use cases in specific Industries.
 Developers can use these as starting points to create full-fledged production apps.

-The apps are distributed under the Apache Licence so developers are free to use the source code to build their production apps.
+The apps are distributed under the [IBM Ready App Licence](https://github.com/IBM-MIL/IBM-Ready-App-for-Telecommunications/blob/master/License.txt) so developers are free to use the source code to build their production apps.

 Here are some of the Ready Apps that can be of helpful in your business:

 ## IBM Ready App for Telecommunications
 {: #readyapps-telecom}

-IBM Ready App for Telecommunications gives users the ability to optimize their telecommunications service, including voice, text, and data.
+**IBM Ready App for Telecommunications** gives subscribers the ability to optimize their telecommunications service, including voice, text, and data.
+This usecase demonstrates a new genre of mobile service provider where plans are controlled by the end user and not limited to a few choices, empowering the subscriber to control their mobile voice, text, and data plan while empowering the telco service provider to provide the right offers at the right time.
+Powered by IBM Cloud and IBM’s MobileFirst Platform.

-This app uses Cloudant Geospatial to find hotspots near you.
-It also incorporates analytics to track how people are using the application so you can give them a better user experience.
+With this app, mobile subscribers are able to view the status and usage details for their existing plans.
+They can also change and optimize their service, meeting their own needs without ever having to contact customer service.
+Additionally, they can find access to the nearest Wi-Fi hotspot made available by their telco service provider.

+Technologies used: IBM Cloud: [**Mobile Foundation**](https://console.bluemix.net/catalog/services/mobile-foundation/), [**Cloudant**](https://console.bluemix.net/catalog/services/cloudant) and Twitter.

 For more details and other information, visit: